I Replaced Opus 4.7 With a Free Chinese AI (INSANE)

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 3:05, where the video says: “used for free today inside Claude code, right?
 So, for example, Owl Alpha most likely is a pretty good model, right?
 Nematic 3 Nano, a lot of people talk about this model as being decent.
 Deep Seek V4...”

 03